-- xiii) In addition to the statutory requirements set out above, NHS bodies including SHAs must carry out all business in a manner that enables them to contribute fully to the achievement of the Welsh Government's vision for the NHS in Wales and its standards for public service delivery.
+- xii) In addition to the statutory requirements set out above, NHS bodies including SHAs must carry out all business in a manner that enables them to contribute fully to the achievement of the Welsh Government's vision for the NHS in Wales and its standards for public service delivery.
 The governance standards set for the NHS in Wales are based upon the Welsh Government's Citizen Centred Governance principles.
-These principles provide the framework for good governance and embody the values and standards of behaviour that is expected at all levels of the service, locally and nationally. - xiv) Adoption of the principles will better equip NHS bodies to take a balanced, holistic view of their organisations and their capacity to deliver high quality, safe healthcare services for all its citizens within the NHS framework set nationally. - xv) The overarching NHS governance and accountability framework incorporates these SOs; the Schedules of Reservation and Delegation of Powers; SFIs together with a range of other frameworks designed to cover specific aspects.
-These include the NHS Values and Standards of Behaviour Framework; the 'Doing Well, Doing Better: Standards for Health Services in Wales' (formally the Healthcare Standards) Framework, the NHS Risk and Assurance Framework, and the NHS planning and performance management systems. - xvi) The Welsh Ministers, reflecting their constitutional obligations, have stated that sustainable development should be the central organising principle for the public sector and a core objective for the restructured NHS in all it does.
-The Well-being of Future Generations (Wales) Act 2015 explains what is meant by sustainable development and requires bodies that are designated as 'public bodies' under section 6 of the 2015 Act to set well-being objectives and contribute to the achievement of well-being goals.
+These principles provide the framework for good governance and embody the values and standards of behaviour that is expected at all levels of the service, locally and nationally. - xiii) Adoption of the principles will better equip NHS bodies to take a balanced, holistic view of their organisations and their capacity to deliver high quality, safe healthcare services for all its citizens within the NHS framework set nationally. - xiv) The overarching NHS governance and accountability framework incorporates these SOs; the Schedules of Reservation and Delegation of Powers; SFIs together with a range of other frameworks designed to cover specific aspects.
+These include the NHS Values and Standards of Behaviour Framework; the 'Doing Well, Doing Better: Standards for Health Services in Wales' (formally the Healthcare Standards) Framework, the NHS Risk and Assurance Framework, and the NHS planning and performance management systems. - xv) The Welsh Ministers, reflecting their constitutional obligations and legal duties under the Well-being of Future Generations (Wales) Act 2015, has stated that sustainable development should be the central organising principle for the public sector and a core objective for the NHS in all it does.
+The Well-being of Future Generations (Wales) Act 2015 explains what is meant by sustainable development and requires bodies that are designated as 'public bodies' under section 6 of the 2015 Act to set well-being objectives and contribute to the achievement of well-being goals. - xvi) HEIW is not considered a public body under the Act but is committed to achieving the Well-being Goals and the Sustainable Development Principle. - xvii) Full, up to date details of the other requirements that fall within the NHS framework as well as further information on the Welsh Government's

-- xvii) Full, up to date details of the other requirements that fall within the NHS framework - as well as further information on the Welsh Government's Citizen Centred Governance principles - are provided on the NHS Wales Governance e-manual which can be accessed at www.wales.nhs.uk/governance-emanual/.
-Directions or guidance on specific aspects of business are also issued in hard copy, usually under cover of a Ministerial letter. - xviii) HEIW will from time to time agree and approve policy statements which apply to the Board members and/all or specific groups of staff employed by HEIW.
+Citizen Centred Governance principles - are provided on the NHS Wales Governance e-manual which can be accessed at https://nwssp.nhs.wales/allwales-programmes/governance-e-manual/.
+Directions or guidance on specific aspects of business are also issued in hard copy, usually under cover of a Ministerial letter.

+- xviii) HEIW will from time to time agree and approve policy statements which apply to the Board members and/all or specific groups of staff employed by HEIW.
 The decisions to approve these policies will be recorded in the appropriate Board minute and, where appropriate will be considered to be an integral part of HEIW's SOs and SFIs.
 Details of the key policy statements will be included in Schedule 2. - xix) HEIW shall ensure that an official is designated to undertake the role of the Board Secretary (the role of which is set out in paragraph xxv below).